Self-hosted deployment

 make db-upgrade # Apply pending migrations

-make db-reset # Drop + recreate schema (destructive)
+make db-reset # Drop and recreate schema (destructive)

 make db-fresh # Reset + migrate + seed

-For production, place a reverse proxy in front of Sagewai to handle TLS termination.
+Place a reverse proxy in front of Sagewai in production to terminate TLS.

 Nginx